-Resilience in a pandemic A vital component of an effective management of pandemic any is the resilience of the population and the responders.
-What factors encourage or impede on the compliance to behavioral directives?
+Resilience in a pandemic A vital component of an effective management of pandemic any is resilience of the population and the responders.
+What factors encourage impede on the compliance to behavioral directives?
 How do varied aspects of resilience impact on our well-being and capacity to adapt to adversities?
-Dr. implements Adini an approach eclectic to monitor continuously the Dr. Adini, head of the Department of Emergency Management and Disaster Medicine in the School of Public Health, is an expert in both field and academic activities in disaster management.
+Dr. Adini implements an eclectic approach to monitor continuously the Dr. Adini, head of the Department of Emergency Management and Disaster Medicine in the School of Public Health, is an expert in both field and academic activities in disaster management.
 Adini serves as a board member of Local Authorities Confronting Disasters and Emergencies (LACDE) and the Israeli National Council for Trauma and Emergency Medicine and served two terms as a board member of the World Association of Emergency & Disaster Medicine (WADEM). individual, community, national and organizational levels of resilience.
 The evolving findings facilitate policymakers' ability to sustain or modify measures to improve management of the pandemic.
 Dr. Ilana Dubovi

-Educational technology Building upon a growing evidence that patient education plays a pivotal role in patient disease selfmanagement and health Dubovi's outcomes.
-Dr. research seeks to leverage the efficacy of educational programs by integrating digital technology. educational With this goal in mind, she and evaluates develops various cutting-edge technologies. such as virtual reality simulations, online games, computerbased models.
-Dr. Dubovi is at the Department of Nursing, Stanley Steyer School of Health Professions at the Faculty of Medicine.
+Steyer School of Health Professions at the Faculty of Medicine.
 She completed her PhD in Education at the Department of Learning, Instruction and Teacher Education, University of Haifa.
-She completed two postdoctoral positions, at the Department of Instructional Technology and Learning Sciences at Utah State University, and at the Faculty of Education at Ben-Gurion University of the Negev, Israel. interactive visualizations and more.
-Using intelligent biosensors. multi-modal her team was the first in the world to looking into personalized adaptive technology make to patient education process fine-tuned more to patient's needs and literacy levels.
-Educational technology for patients is a very timely approach, even more so in times of COVID-19 pandemic era, to support distant patientclinician encounters as telemedicine aids.
+She completed two postdoctoral positions, at the Department of Instructional Technology and Learning Sciences at Utah State University, and at the Faculty of Education at Ben-Gurion University of the Negev, Israel.
+Dr. Dubovi is at the Department of Nursing, Stanley Educational technology Building upon a growing evidence that patient education plays a pivotal role in patient disease selfmanagement and health outcomes.
+Dr. Dubovi's research seeks to leverage the efficacy of educational programs by integrating digital educational technology.
+With this goal in mind, she and evaluates develops various cutting-edge technologies, such virtual reality simulations, online games, computerbased models, interactive visualizations and more.
+Using intelligent multi-modal biosensors. her team was the first in the world to looking into personalized adaptive technology make to patient education process fine-tuned more to patient's needs and literacy levels.
+Educational technology for patients is a timely approach, verv even more so in times of COVID-19 pandemic era, to support distant patientclinician encounters telemedicine aids.
 Dr. Natalia Freund

-Neutralizing antibodies Neutralizing antibodies are component а kev of adaptive immunity against many viruses and can be elicited by natural infection vaccination.
-Recent or showed studies that neutralizing antibodies are elicited after SARS Coronavirus 2 (SARS-CoV-2) infection and are the directed against receptor binding domain (RBD) of the SARS-CoV-2 Spike protein.
-Dr. Freund's

-Dr. Freund is at the Department of Clinical Microbiology and Immunology.
-Her research focuses on human adaptive immune response towards diseases, such as HIV-1, Tuberculosis, SARS-CoV-2 and cancer.
-Before coming to Tel Aviv University, she completed her postdoctoral training at the Rockefeller University in New York City, where she led groundbreaking research on anti-HIV-I neutralizing antibodies and proved their efficacy as novel HIV immunotherapeutics. http://www3.tau.ac.il/nfreund/ goal is to characterize the neutralizing antibody responses against SARS-CoV-2 isolating by neutralizing antibodies from infected donors and determining the mechanistic basis for their action.
+Neutralizing antibodies Neutralizing antibodies are key component adaptive immunity against many viruses and can be elicited by natural infection vaccination.
+Recent or showed studies that neutralizing antibodies are after SARS elicited (SARS-Coronavirus 2 CoV-2) infection and are the directed against receptor binding domain (RBD) of the SARS-CoV-2 Spike protein.
+Dr. Freund's Dr. Freund is at the Department of Clinical Microbiology and Immunology.
+Her research focuses on human adaptive immune response towards diseases, such as HIV-I, Tuberculosis, SARS-CoV-2 and cancer.
+Before coming to Tel Aviv University, she completed her postdoctoral training at the Rockefeller University in New York City, where she led groundbreaking research on anti-HIV-I neutralizing antibodies and proved their efficacy as novel HIV immunotherapeutics. http://www3.tau.ac.il/nfreund/ goal is to characterize the neutralizing antibody responses against SARS-CoV-2 by isolating neutralizing antibodies from infected donors and determining the mechanistic basis for their action.
 Additionally, she is interested in how these antibodies correlate with COVID-19 clinical manifestations and disease severity.
-Recently, her team has isolated 22 antibodies monoclonal from COVID-19 donors. some of which were found neutralizing against the live SARS-CoV-2.
+Recently, her team has isolated 22 monoclonal antibodies from COVID-19 donors. some of which were found neutralizing against live SARS-CoV-2.

 Vero E6 cells infected with SARS Coronavirus-2.
 Freund & Ben Croker, UC San Diego.
 Dr. Oren Kobiler